 Plumbing/Septic Tank/Sump Pump

 Cottages not designed for use during the winter months usually include pipes that will freeze during the colder months.
 It is imperative to drain all the water out because it freezes and expands, causing the pipes to burst.
-Purchase non-toxic anti-freeze designed for indoor pipes as an extra precaution to prevent unpleasant surprises.
+Purchase a non-toxic anti-freeze designed for indoor pipes as an extra precaution to prevent unpleasant surprises.
 Ensure your water supply is off, and check to ensure you have drained all the water from sinks, toilets, and toilet tanks.

 If you have not had an inspection lately, it is advisable to have a professional check your septic tank for any problems.
 Septic tank closing instructions can vary from model to model, so follow the directions provided by the manufacturer.